mitexleo/fediroma/docs/docs/installation/docker_en.md

 Then edit the TLD in your caddyfile to the domain you're serving on.

-Uncomment the `caddy` section in the docker compose file, then run `docker compose up -d` again.
+Uncomment the `caddy` section in the Docker Compose file, then run `docker compose up -d` again.

 #### Running a reverse proxy on the host